 The first step in treatment resides in recognition of the symptoms and seeking appropriate consultation.
-Completion of the following forms will provide the necessary history and information for Dr. Horn and staff to make an informed diagnosis.
+Completion of the following forms will provide the necessary history and information for our staff to make an informed diagnosis.

-In addition to a detailed history, the Dr. Horn may assess the anatomic relationships in the maxillofacial region.
-With cephalometric (skull x-ray) analysis, Dr. Horn can ascertain the level of obstruction.
+In addition to a detailed history, Dr. Horn and Dr. Piche may assess the anatomic relationships in the maxillofacial region.
+With cephalometric (skull x-ray) analysis, we can ascertain the level of obstruction.
 Sometimes a naso-pharyngeal exam is done with a flexible fiber-optic camera.
 To confirm the amount of cardiovascular compromise and decreased oxygenation levels, a sleep study may be recommended to monitor an individual overnight.

 There are several treatment options available.
 An initial treatment may consist of using a nasal CPAP machine that delivers pressurized oxygen through a nasal mask to limit obstruction at night.
 One of the surgical options is an uvulo-palato-pharyngo-plasty (UPPP), which is performed in the back of the soft palate and throat.
 A similar procedure is sometimes done with the assistance of a laser and is called a laser assisted uvulo-palato-plasty (LAUPP).
 In other cases, a radio-frequency probe is utilized to tighten the soft palate.
 These procedures usually performed under light IV sedation in the office.